How to make clay leaf prints and pendants with air dry clay. This easy nature craft project is fun for kids and creates a beautiful finished product.

 Make Ornaments and Pendants with the Clay Prints

-9. Thread string through the hole and tie to form a loop for ornaments or a pendant.
+A great way to use these clay leaf prints is to make an ornament or pendant.
+To do so, thread string through the hole and tie to form a loop for ornaments or a pendant.
 Add beads if desired.
 You can also string several clay disks together into a garland.

 Wouldn’t these make nice gifts?